-- Provide each party the opportunity to submit written, relevant questions that a party wants asked of any party or witness; - Provide each party with the answers; - O Allow for additional, limited follow-up questions from each party; and - O To the party proposing the questions, provide an explanation regarding any decision to exclude a question as not relevant.
+- Provide each party the opportunity to submit written, relevant questions that a party wants asked of any party or witness; - Provide each party with the answers; - Allow for additional, limited follow-up questions from each party; and - Provide an explanation to the party proposing the questions any decision to exclude a question as not relevant.
 Specifically, questions and evidence about the complainant's sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence about the complainant's prior sexual behavior are offered to prove that someone other than the respondent committed the conduct alleged by the complainant, or if the questions and evidence concern specific incidents of the complainant's prior sexual behavior with respect to the respondent and are offered to prove consent.

-No earlier than five (5) days following the completion of the investigation period, the decision-maker shall issue a written determination regarding responsibility.
-The written determination shall include:
+No earlier than ten (10) days following the completion of the investigation period, the decisionmaker, who cannot be the same person as the Title IX Coordinator or the investigator, shall issue a written determination regarding responsibility.
+The written determination shall include-

-- 1. Identification of the allegations potentially constituting sex discrimination or sex-based harassment; - 2.
-A description of the procedural steps taken from the receipt of the complaint through the determination, including: - a.
+- 1. Identification of the allegations potentially constituting sexual harassment; - 2.
+A description of the procedural steps taken from the receipt of the formal complaint through the determination, including: - a.
 Any notifications to the parties; - b.
-Interviews with parties and witnesses; - c.
-Site visits; - d.
+Interviews with parties and witnesses; - c. site visits; - d.
 Methods used to gather other evidence,; and - e.
 Hearings held; - 3.
 Findings of fact supporting the determination; - 4.
 Conclusions regarding the application of the District's personnel policies or code of conduct to the facts; - 5.
 A statement of, and rationale for, the result as to each allegation, including: - a.
-A determination regarding responsibility; - b.
+A determination regarding responsibility;

+- b.
 Any disciplinary sanctions imposed on the respondent; and - c.
 Whether remedies designed to restore or preserve equal access to the District's education program or activity will be provided by the District to the complainant; and - 6.
 The procedures and permissible bases for the complainant and respondent to appeal.